 - FMLA/Disability forms should be filled out by the surgeon's office BEFORE surgery.
-Please allow 7-10 business days for these forms to be completed. - Please be sure to contact your physician in case an appointment is needed for clearance. - You may be required to obtain medical, cardiac, and/or other specialty clearance before surgery.
+Please allow 7-10 business days for these forms to be completed. - You may be required to obtain medical, cardiac, and/or other specialty clearance before surgery.
 Anesthesia requires a written clearance note from these physicians before surgery.
 Failure to obtain these clearances could result in your surgery not being scheduled or canceled. - Someone from the hospital or the surgeon's office will be contacting you for your Pre-Testing appointment. - If you have any religious or other reasons to refuse blood products or medications, please let the surgeon's office staff know prior to the surgical procedure.

-- Physical therapy will be set up for you BEFORE you leave the hospital by a case manager.
-If Physical Therapy has not contacted you within two days after discharge, please notify the Orthopaedic Nurse Navigator above. - The E and F elevators are the best elevators to use for family and friends to access the Orthopaedic Floor (6th floor). - Free Wi-Fi internet access is available, identified as ehspub on your device.
+- Physical therapy will be set up for you in the office at your 2 week post-op visit. - The E and F elevators are the best elevators to use for family and friends to access the Orthopaedic Floor (6th floor). - Free Wi-Fi internet access is available, identified as ehspub on your device.